JohannesGro/PyPerf/doc/howtoBenchmark.rst

 .. code-block:: py

   import logging
-  logger = logging.getLogger("[" + __name__ + " - SqliteBenchmark]")
+  logger = logging.getLogger("[" + __name__ + " - OperationCreate]")

 Tests
 =======
 A benchmark consists of several test.
-These tests a characterized by the prefix
+These tests are characterized by the prefix
 \"bench\_\".
 The order of the execution is alphabetical.
 Methods without that prefix will not be executed.

 The *setUpClass* is called at the very beginning.
-And could be used for preparing the benchmark.
-In this example_ it is used to establish a connection to a database.
+It is used for preparing the benchmark.
+In this example_ it is used to ensure all necessary services are running and if not, they are started and the warmup method is called to avoid a cold startup.

-The *tearDownClass* is called after the last test.
-And could be used for cleaning up the benchmark.
-In this example_ it is used to close the connection to a database.
+The *tearDownClass* is called after the last iteration and is usually used for cleaning up after the benchmark.
+In this example_ it is used to delete all created objects during the execution of the benchmark.

-Before each test the *setUp* method is called to prepare the test fixture.
-In this example_ it is used to create a new db table.

-The Method *tearDown* is called immediately after the test method has been called.
-Usually this method is used for cleaning purposes.
-In this example_ it is used to drop a table of the database.

-There are serveral ways for creating the test.
+There are several ways for creating tests.
 If you need to execute the tests in a specific order, you could create bench methods in alphabetical order.
-Bench methods have the prefix 'bench_' and are called automatically.
-A other way is to create one bench method to call several non bench methods.
-The *namespace* variable could be useful for this purpose.
+Bench methods have the prefix \"bench\_\" and are called automatically.
+Another way is to create one bench method to call several non bench methods.
+The *namespace* variable is useful for this purpose.
 The code below shows a bench ('bench_update') method calling a non bench method ('do_inserts'), which does a measurement.
 The namespace is used to associate the call to *bench_update*.
 The measurements are store under the designation `bench_update_do_inserts`.

 .. code-block:: py